dramforever/dram.page/p/relative-relocs-explained/index.md

 }
 ```

-The base address is actually `__executable_start - 0x80000000`.
+The base address is actually `real __executable_start - 0x80000000`.
 No idea why you would do that though, since the whole point of PIE is to not have a fixed start address...

 ## References